 Internet Explorer 11 Developer Preview (Type: Free, OS: Windows 7, Size: 54MB)

-From the browser you loved to hate to one of the best browser to make access to the internet, Internet Explorer surely has come a long way.
+From the browser you loved to hate to one of the best browsers to make access to the internet, Internet Explorer surely has come a long way.
 The 10th version of the app is fantastic, and now we have a chance to sneak peek into what you could expect in Internet Explorer 11.
-Although it will be bundled as a part of Windows 8.1 which is coming out on 17th and 18th of October this year, its developer edition for Windows 7 has come out already.
+Although it will be bundled as a part of Windows 8.1, which is coming out on the 17th and 18th of October this year, its developer edition for Windows 7 has already come out.

-As anticipated, the browser is significantly faster and stronger from the security standpoint.
-It also brings the support for WebGL and new coding language HTML5.
-Talking about the elite things, IE 11 is the first browser on the planet to decode JPEGs and render text using the graphics processor.
+As anticipated, the browser is significantly faster and stronger from a security standpoint.
+It also brings support for WebGL and the new coding language HTML5.
+Regarding the elite things, IE 11 is the first browser on the planet to decode JPEGs and render text using a graphics processor.